-MLB Power Rankings: Dodgers on pace to match the '27 Murderers Row Yankees
+MLB Power Rankings: Dodgers on pace to match the 1927 Murderers' Row Yankees

 Here are the teams that had more wins through 106 games from 1913 (that's as far back as searchable data goes, unfortunately) to this season.

-1998 Yankees - We remember them.
+1998 Yankees: We remember them.
 They went 114-48 and won the World Series without facing elimination, sweeping the Padres in the Fall Classic.

-1944 Cardinals - Led by a 23-year-old Stan Musial, the Cards would go 105-49 and take the All-St. Louis (Browns) World Series in six games.
+1944 Cardinals: Led by a 23-year-old Stan Musial, the Cards would go 105-49 and take the All-St. Louis (Browns) World Series in six games.

-2001 Mariners - Ichiro (winner of the MVP and Rookie of the Year), Edgar Martinez and Bret Boone led this group to a record-tying 116 wins.
+2001 Mariners: Ichiro Suzuki (winner of the MVP and Rookie of the Year), Edgar Martinez and Bret Boone led this group to a record-tying 116 wins.
 They then lost in just five games in the ALCS to the Yankees.

-1929 A's - Connie Mack's crew had Hall of Famers like Jimmie Foxx, Mickey Cochrane, Al Simmons and Lefty Grove.
+1929 Athletics: Connie Mack's crew had Hall of Famers like Jimmie Foxx, Mickey Cochrane, Al Simmons and Lefty Grove.
 They finished 104-46, winning the World Series in five games.

-1931 A's - Mack again with a similar cast of characters.
+1931 A's: Mack again with a similar cast of characters.
 They went 107-45, but lost the World Series in seven to the Cardinals.

 That's it.